sashinpivotal/spring-boot-2022-09/README.md

   - Talks about ORM complexities and how they can be addressed by **Spring Data JDBC**

 ## Day 7

+### Quiz

+- Why you want to use JdbcTemplate over JDBC API?
+- What are the pros and cons of using the following 3 different persistence technologies?
+  - JdbcTemplate
+  - JPA
+  - Spring Data JPA
+- What are the examples of built-in repository interfaces supported by Spring Data?
+- When do you use @OneToMany annotation?

 ### Topics/Labs